nhtyy/push0dev/posts/rust_errors.md

 # Example

-To give a concrete example lets look at a function that calls an http api, searlizes the data it gets and returns it using `anyhow::Result<T>{:.token}`
+Lets look at a function that calls an http api, searlizes the data it gets and returns it in an `anyhow::Result<T>{:.token}`

 ```rust
 async fn try_get_data() -> anyhow::Result<Data> {